LLANNILLO/rock-paper-scissors/README.md

 # rock-paper-scissors
-A Project for a little game (creating the GUI)
+A Project for a little game for the Odin Project